bettar/miele-lxiv-easy/README.md

 The purpose of this project is to assist in setting up and configuring all dependencies for the project [Miele-LXIV](https://github.com/bettar/miele-lxiv).

-In other words, <b>the goal of this project is NOT to build Miele-LXIV, but to configure the Xcode project that builds Miele-LXIV</b>.
+In other words, <b>the goal of this project is NOT to build Miele-LXIV, but to create and configure the Xcode project that builds Miele-LXIV</b>.

 The directory where this README.md file has been downloaded shall be referred to as `EASY_HOME`